danielmarcgardner/CheeSwhiz/README.md

 # Getting Started

-1. Fork and clone repo
+1. Fork and clone repo.
 2. `npm install`
 3. Please register for [Yelp OAuth Tokens](https://www.yelp.com/developers/v3/manage_app) for the find a cheese store search functionality.
 4. Set up a '.env' file.
 The '.env' file should look like this: